-The Fellowships for Refugees are competitive fellowship awards for bright, highly motivated individuals interested in pursuing a master degree at AUC.
+The fellowships for refugees are competitive fellowship awards for bright, highly motivated individuals interested in pursuing a master's degree at AUC.
 Each year, fellowships are offered to a number of refugees for full-time study (nine credits or as required by the program) in any of the graduate programs offered at AUC.

 - Refugee status